Image of Statue of Justice

 There is no set range of A-Level (or equivalent) subjects that are required to apply to study Law at Jesus.

 As noted above, studying Law involves a lot of reading, and the course at Cambridge is assessed entirely on the basis of written work.
 Applicants should thus have exceptionally strong reading and writing skills, which is most clearly demonstrated by studying subjects that are essay-based (for instance, English and History).
 A science subject, or mathematics, can also be useful to hone logical and reasoning skills.
 There is no expectation at Jesus that applicants will have studied A-Level Law.
 On the one hand, studying A-Level Law can be advantageous, insofar as it introduces you to legal concepts and can help you decide whether studying Law at university is for you.
-On the other hand, A-Level Law is taught at a very basic level, and some students find it difficult to ‘re-learn’ material at the appropriate level of depth at Cambridge, which can impact negatively on their performance.
+On the other hand, A-Level Law is taught at a very basic level, and some students find it difficult to ‘re-learn’ material at the appropriate level of depth at Cambridge, which can impact negatively on their performance, at least initially.

 Written assessment

 All applicants for Law are required to take the National Admissions Test for Law (LNAT), for which pre-registration is required.
-Applicants for Law must take the LNAT by no later than 15 October 2022.
-You can register for the LNAT from 1 August to 15 September 2022, and the LNAT can be taken from 1 September 2022.
+Applicants for Law must take the LNAT by no later than 16 October 2023.
+You can register for the LNAT from 1 August to 15 September 2023, and the LNAT can be taken from 1 September 2023.

 Interviews

-In 2022-23, we’ll be interviewing shortlisted applicants virtually, with interviews taking place in December.
+In 2023-24, we’ll be interviewing shortlisted applicants virtually, with interviews taking place in December.

 The interview process aims to assess your intellectual ability, potential, and commitment to the subject.
 Candidates are typically interviewed by at least three subject specialists, including the Director of Studies, and total contact time will be between 35-50 minutes in total.
 This could be in a single interview, or in two separate interviews.
 Further details will be made available to candidates closer to the time.